JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 Diffrent layouts and custom spectrum patterns, presets included in the profile folder, some artwork based colour and some fixed, the artwork doesnt allways work well on the spectrum.<br><br>
 Some small custom modifications to the scripts default values<br>

-Implemented CD Spinner with Album Art or CD option(named disc, vinyl or cd, CD), Volume Knob, and Artwork Blur panel scripts in SMP 64bit.<br>
+Implemented CD Spinner with Album Art or CD option, Volume Knob, and Artwork Blur panel scripts in SMP 64bit.<br>
-If your disc image has a non-transparent background it will show the whole image, no masking as yet.<br>
+If your disc image has a non-transparent background it will show the whole image, no masking as yet.
+Named disc, vinyl or cd, CD<br>
 My panels have right click options.<br><br>

 You may need to adjust the layout box sizes for your monitor resolution. default 1440p